cagov/design-system/docs/pages/style/content.md

 # Content style guide

-Great content takes work.
-The good news is that anyone can do it.
+<p class="text-lead">Great content takes work.
+The good news is that anyone can do it.</p>

 ## Content principles